sandeeppanda92/aib-data/md/careers/senior-software-engineer-voyager.md

 # Senior Software Engineer, Voyager

-Note: This position is full time and located in either Berlin, Toronto, or Berkeley.
+Note: This position is full time and located in either Berlin, Toronto, Berkeley, or San Francisco.

 ## We're looking for someone who has:
 * At least 5 years of software engineering experience.